Diaguely Dabo: France

 Dabo began playing for the youth team of Saint-Denis at the Saint-Denis Union Sport academy at the age of nine.
-He played there until he reached under-13 level, subsequently joining the AAS Sarcelles under-14 team for one season.
-He then spent two years with the under-16 team of Saint-Leu.
+He played there until he reached 13 ans level, subsequently joining the AAS Sarcelles 14 ans fédéraux team for one season.
+He then spent one with the 16 ans nationaux of Saint-Leu 95 Football Club.
 It was at Saint-Leu where Dabo was scouted by Lorient.
-He subsequently enrolled in Lorient's academy and progressed from under-16 level to playing for Lorient II in the Championnat National 2.
+He subsequently enrolled in Lorient's academy and progressed from 16 ans level to playing for Lorient II in the Championnat National 2.
 Dabo made 32 league appearances from 2010 to 2012 for Lorient's reserve team, also training with the club's first-team.

 Ahead of the 2012–13 season, Dabo signed for Cannes, also competing in Championnat National 2.
 He made his Cannes debut in a 2–0 home victory against Valence on 18 August 2012, coming on as a 57th-minute substitute in the match.
 Dabo made 11 appearances during the season.
 A transfer to Championnat National 3 club Sénart-Moissy followed for the 2013–14 season.
 He played 19 times for Sénart-Moissy during the season, scoring his first goal in senior football in the club's 2–0 victory against Olympique Saint-Quentin on 1 February 2014.

 He signed for Beauvais of the Championnat National 2 ahead of the 2014–15 season, where he played 22 times in all competitions, before joining divisional rivals Dieppe.
 Dabo played regularly during the 2015–16 season at Dieppe, scoring one goal in 29 appearances.
 His performances at Dieppe earned him a transfer to Championnat National club Épinal.
-He played 31 times for Épinal during the 2016–17 season, before joining Stade Laval, also of the third tier of French football, on 14 June 2017.
+He played 31 times for Épinal during the 2016–17 season, before joining Laval, also of the third tier of French football, on 14 June 2017.
 Dabo made 25 appearances throughout the 2017–18 season, scoring once in a 1–1 draw with Grenoble Foot 38 on 18 November 2017.
-Having not played for Stade Laval at the start of the 2018–19 season, Dabo joined Championnat National club Avranches on a free transfer on 27 August 2018 and played 26 times that season, with the club finishing in eighth place in the league standings.
+Having not played for Laval at the start of the 2018–19 season, Dabo joined Championnat National club Avranches on a free transfer on 27 August 2018 and played 26 times that season, with the club finishing in eighth place in the league standings.